 For Zionist Judaism: A Guide to the Blessed Path to Hashem

 Andrii Zvorygin yN-PH2196 mtH2a1 & GPT4 attender of Glad Tidings Fellowship, Tara, ON

 October 30, 2023

+While Political Zionism is secular, based on

 1 Disclaimer:

-While Political Zionism is secular, based on human laws and had led many astray and into wrath, Spiritual Zionism is compatible with Judaism and the laws of God.
+human laws and had led many astray and into wrath, Spiritual Zionism is compatible with Judaism and the laws of God.
 In our pursuit of understanding the blessed path in Judaism, we turn to the Tanakh and the wisdom of our forebears.
-With King David's words resonating in our hearts, "Your word is a lamp to my feet and a light to my path" (Psalms 119:105), we seek to faithfully illuminate the core teachings of Judaism, drawing inspiration and guidance from the profound teachings of our sages throughout the generations.
+With King David's words resonating in our hearts, "Your word is a lamp to my feet and a light to my path" (Psalms 119:105), we seek to faithfully illuminate the core teachings of Judaism, drawing inspiration and guidance from the profound teachings of our sages throughout the

+Continuous devotion to Hashem is not a

+fleeting act but requires us to emulate the

 2 Introduction: